-During the three months ended September 30, 2023, we issued and sold to third parties the securities listed below without registering the securities under None, except as previously disclosed in our Current Report on Form 8-K filed with the Securities Act of 1933, as amended (the "Securities Act").
+During the three months ended September 30, 2024, we issued and sold to third parties the securities listed below without registering the securities under the Securities Act of 1933, as amended (the "Securities Act").
 None of these transactions involved any public offering.
 All our securities were sold through private placement either (i) outside the United States or (ii) in the United States to a limited number of investors in transactions not involving any public offering.
-Therefore, we believe that each issuance of these securities was exempt from, or not subject to, registration under the Securities Act, relying and Exchange Commission on Section 4(a)(2) (or Regulation D promulgated thereunder), Regulation S or Rule 701 of the Securities Act.
+Therefore, we believe that each issuance of these securities was exempt from, or not subject to, registration under the Securities Act, relying on Section 4(a)(2) (or Regulation D promulgated thereunder) or Regulation S of the Securities Act.